Kiuwan logo

 No Longer an Afterthought

-Application security was not given a lot of attention until a few years ago when cybercrime rose exponentially.
+Application security was not given much attention until a few years ago, when cybercrime rose exponentially.
 Increased malicious activity forced organizations to pay more attention to the vulnerability of software.
-Penetration testing, application security testing and web application firewalls were widely recognized security methods for a long time, they are, nowadays, used as processes that compliment the two most popular solutions in use today, SAST testing and “black-box” or Dynamic Application Security Testing, referring to
+Penetration testing, application security testing, and web application firewalls were widely recognized security methods for a long time; they are, nowadays, used as processes that complement the two most popular solutions in use today, SAST testing and “black-box” or Dynamic Application Security Testing, referring to

 • Molecular examination of code to find vulnerabilities.

-• Testing of developed software under a range of threat conditions to see if they are vulnerable.
+• Testing developed software under a range of threat conditions to see if they are vulnerable.

 Studies of these two testing methodologies show that,